Free energy principle: Relationship to other theories

+Negative free energy is formally equivalent to the evidence lower bound, which is commonly used in machine learning to train generative models, such as variational autoencoders.

 Action and perception

 Active inference applies the techniques of approximate Bayesian inference to infer the causes of sensory data from a 'generative' model of how that data is caused and then uses these inferences to guide action.

 Bayes' rule characterizes the probabilistically optimal inversion of such a causal model, but applying it is typically computationally intractable, leading to the use of approximate methods.

 In active inference, the leading class of such approximate methods are variational methods, for both practical and theoretical reasons: practical, as they often lead to simple inference procedures; and theoretical, because they are related to fundamental physical principles, as discussed above.

 These variational methods proceed by minimizing an upper bound on the divergence between the Bayes-optimal inference (or 'posterior') and its approximation according to the method.

 This upper bound is known as the free energy, and we can accordingly characterize perception as the minimization of the free energy with respect to inbound sensory information, and action as the minimization of the same free energy with respect to outbound action information.

-This holistic dual optimization is characteristic of active inference, and the free energy principle is the hypothesis that all systems which perceive and act can be characterized in this way.
+This holistic dual optimization is characteristic of active inference, and the free energy principle underlies the hypothesis that all systems which perceive and act can be characterized in this way.

 In order to exemplify the mechanics of active inference via the free energy principle, a generative model must be specified, and this typically involves a collection of probability density functions which together characterize the causal model.

 One such specification is as follows.

 The system is modelled as inhabiting a state space $X$, in the sense that its states form the points of this space.

 The state space is then factorized according to $X = \Psi\times S\times A\times R$, where $\Psi$ is the space of 'external' states that are 'hidden' from the agent (in the sense of not being directly perceived or accessible), $S$ is the space of sensory states that are directly perceived by the agent, $A$ is the space of the agent's possible actions, and $R$ is a space of 'internal' states that are private to the agent.

-The generative model is then the specification of the following density functions:
+Keeping with the Figure 1, note that in the following the $\dot{\psi}, \psi, s, a$ and $\mu$ are functions of (continuous) time $t$.
+The generative model is the specification of the following density functions: